nikitavoloboev/data/work/finding-work/finding-work.md

 I made a curated list of ways to prepare and places to look to [find work programming](https://github.com/nikitavoloboev/find-work#readme).

+I use [LinkedIn](https://www.linkedin.com) & [Angellist](https://angel.co) and the [monthly HN: Who is hiring? threads](https://kennytilton.github.io/whoishiring/) for finding interesting work opportunities to apply to.

+I made [my CV](http://nikitavoloboev.xyz/cv.pdf) using [Awesome CV](https://github.com/posquit0/Awesome-CV) template in [LaTeX](https://github.com/nikitavoloboev/cv#readme).

-Often the most effective way to apply is to apply directly.
+Sometimes the most effective way to apply is to apply directly.
 Go to the website of the company you want to apply to and see if there is a `Jobs` section present somewhere and apply through it.
 You can also send a direct email to the company's hiring management or if it's a startup, you can send an email to the Founder directly.

 I use a similar message for all my direct emails: